codedreammer/MARKET/README.md

-# MARKET
+# GD Subway
-using PYTHON made a  market
+using PYTHON made a  Subway where different type of shop and mall you Enter in any shop and by items or simply Exit.